-We choose clothes to make an impression, feel good and confident, so we can step out into the world and make a difference, but what impact do our clothes have on the planet?
+We choose our fashion to make an impression, feel good and confident, so we can step out into the world and make a difference, but what impact do our fashion have on the planet?
 A well organised wardrobe can make the world of difference.

 Did you know those new leather shoes, jeans and t shirt you have had your eye on have used 24 200 litres (6393 gallons) of precious water. +That more water than some people have to survive on each year.